Bowden cable

 is a type of flexible cable used to transmit mechanical force or energy by the movement of an inner cable relative to a hollow outer cable housing.
 The housing is generally of composite construction, consisting of an inner lining, a longitudinally incompressible layer such as a helical winding or a sheath of steel wire, and a protective outer covering.

 The linear movement of the inner cable may be used to transmit pull force, or both push and pull forces.
 Many light aircraft use a push/pull Bowden cable for the throttle control, and here it is normal for the inner element to be a solid wire, rather than a multi-strand cable.
-Usually, provision is made for adjusting the cable tension using an inline hollow bolt (often called a "barrel adjuster"), which lengthens or shortens the cable housing relative to a fixed anchor point.
+Usually, provision is made for adjusting the cable tension using an inline hollow bolt (often called a barrel adjuster), which lengthens or shortens the cable housing relative to a fixed anchor point.
 Lengthening the housing (turning the barrel adjuster out) tightens the cable; shortening the housing (turning the barrel adjuster in) loosens the cable.

 History

-The origin and invention of the Bowden cable are open to some dispute, confusion and myth.
-The invention of the Bowden cable has been popularly attributed to Sir Frank Bowden, one time owner of the Raleigh Bicycle Company who, circa 1902, was reputed to have started replacing the rigid rods used for brakes with a flexible wound cable but no evidence for such exists.
+The origin and invention of the Bowden cable are open to some dispute and confusion.
+The invention of the Bowden cable has been popularly attributed to Sir Frank Bowden, one-time owner of the Raleigh Bicycle Company, who, circa 1902, was reputed to have started replacing the rigid rods used for brakes with a flexible wound cable, but no evidence for such has been found.